From Words to Widgets for Controllable LLM Generation: User Study

 In addition to goal-directed Jeopardy tasks, we included a free-form exploration phase to capture more naturalistic behaviors that may not arise under explicit target matching.
 This phase was designed to surface how participants appropriate the interfaces, what strategies they adopt for iterative refinement, and what breakdowns occur in self-directed writing workflows.
+In addition, the Jeopardy task did not allow direct output editing to enable a controlled evaluation of prompting.
+However, because real-world writing often combines prompting with manual refinement, we allowed output editing at this stage to more realistically observe how \tool fit into users' practices.
 We employed a think-aloud protocol during this phase, followed by a semi-structured interview.
 Participants used the system for a diverse range of genres, including academic introductions, homework essays, slide scripts, argumentative essays, social media posts, blog posts, and creative writing such as poetry as shown in Appendix~\ref{appendix:participant_information}. \looseness=-1